 - Simulator training offers students multiple chances of success at completing training elements, such as turns, and the ability to practice as much as they want.

-- Efficient use of training time, as conditions and situations can be created a few keystrokes
+- Efficient use of training time, as conditions and situations can be created in a few keystrokes

 - Full power train (engine, transmission, axle ratio)